Hidden gem

 Après-ski spots to know:

-The Balderschwang ski pass covers the full ski area, including all 13 lifts and the terrain park.
-For those looking to explore further, combined passes covering Balderschwang and neighbouring areas such as the Riedberger Horn or Grasgehren are sometimes available.
+The Balderschwang ski pass covers the full 41km ski area, including all 13 lifts and the terrain park.
 Check for family and multi-day pass options when booking your Balderschwang ski holiday package through WeSki to find the best fit for your trip.

 Rental shops in the village and at the base of the slopes carry a full range of ski and snowboard equipment, from beginner packages to more advanced setups.
-The small-resort advantage applies here too - shops are rarely overwhelmed, so fittings are unhurried and staff can take time to get your setup right.
-Booking ahead is still wise during school holiday weeks when availability tightens.
+The small-resort advantage applies here: shops are rarely overwhelmed, so fittings are unhurried and staff can take time to get your setup right.
+That said, booking ahead is still wise during school holiday weeks when availability tightens.

 WeSki has car rentals from the airport as well as private transfers to Balderschwang.
 Add them to your Balderschwang ski holiday package for seamless door-to-door travel.

 The ski area covers 41km of pistes across 37 runs, served by 13 lifts.
 It's enough for a long weekend or a relaxed week's holiday, particularly for families and intermediates.
-Keen skiers wanting more variety can take day trips to Oberstdorf, the Kleinwalsertal, or the Bregenzerwald resorts in Austria, all within 30 to 45 minutes by car.
+Keen skiers wanting more variety can take day trips to Oberstdorf, the Kleinwalsertal, or the Bregenzerwald resorts in Austria, all within 30 to 45 minutes by car and accessed with additional ski pass purchases.

 Balderschwang has an excellent snowfall record for its altitude, regularly receiving some of the highest totals in Germany.
 The village's position at the head of a valley catches westerly weather systems effectively.
 The season typically runs from late December through late April, with the most reliable conditions from January to March.